Stathis Tavlaridis: AEL

 On 30 April 2010, AEL announced that an agreement had been reached with the 29-year-old centre-back who would join the club in the summer on a free transfer, when his contract with les Verts had been finally wound down.
 Nicknamed 'Taureau' in France because of his bullish style of play, the Greek was initially a success in Ligue 1 with Lille and then Saint-Étienne, though he fell out of favour at the Stade Geoffroy-Guichard earlier in the season under head coach Alain Perrin.
 When the former Lyon boss was axed, Tavlaridis had an immediate chance to impress under Christophe Galtier, though his red card against Marseille ten minutes into Galtier's first game in charge effectively ended his first team career with les Verts.
 Tavlaridis signed a four-year deal.

 On 9 August 2011, however, Tavlaridis terminated his contract, following the team's relegation to the Football League.

 OFI

-On 24 August 2011, Tavlaridis signed a one-year contract for OFI, who then were newly promoted to the Greek Superleague.
+On 24 August 2011, Tavlaridis signed a one-year contract for OFI, who then were newly promoted to the Super League Greece.
 The ex-footballer and president of the club Nikos Machlas wanted to add to the roster a very experienced defender, who could also play the role of the defence leader.
 The annual salary was fixed to €150,000.

 However, due to the club's financial difficulties and payment inconsistencies, he decided to leave the club on 24 April 2012, before the 2011–12 campaign for OFI was over.